Identity best practices

 It is best practice to assign access to workspaces and access-control policies in Unity Catalog to groups, instead of to users individually.
 All Databricks identities can be assigned as members of groups, and members inherit permissions that are assigned to their group.

-The following are the administrative roles for managing Databricks:
+The following are the administrative roles that can manage Databricks identities:

-Databricks recommends that there should be a limited number of account admins per account and workspace admins in each workspace.
-It is a best practice to transfer the metastore admin role to a group.
-See (Recommended) Transfer ownership of your metastore to a group.
+Databricks recommends that there be a limited number of account admins per account and workspace admins in each workspace.

 Sync users and groups from your identity provider to your Databricks account